theblushingcrow/Getting-and-Cleaning-Data-Course-Project/README.md

 - The "features.txt" file is read to extract the names of the measured features.
 - A relevant features dataset is created by filtering the features dataset and returning only feature names that contain "mean" or "std" (and their corresponding numbers).
-- The numbers are then used to identify the relevant features' column and create a reduced set condtaining only the relevant features, the subject, and the activity.
-This is done via the select fuction.
+- The numbers are then used to identify the relevant features' column and create a reduced set containing only the relevant features, the subject, and the activity.
+This is done via the select function.
 The resulting dataset has 2947 observations of 81 variables.

 ### 3. Use descriptive activity names to name the activities in the data set.

 - The "activity_labels.txt" file is read to extract the names of the measured activities.
-The resutling dataset is converted into a factor and used to replace the numerical entries in the reduced dataset's activity column with their corresponding names.
+The resulting dataset is converted into a factor and used to replace the numerical entries in the reduced dataset's activity column with their corresponding names.

 ### 4. Appropriately label the data set with descriptive variable names.

 - Looping along the relevant features set created in step #2, each feature column name in the reduced set is renamed with the corresponding feature name.
-This is done via the rename fuction.
+This is done via the rename function.

 ### 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.